 • If you believe your horse has heat stress, act quickly.
 A horse’s normal body temperature is between 99 and 101 degrees Fahrenheit.
 It increases when he exercises, of course, but it can also climb when he’s just standing in the hot sun.
 When a horse’s body temperature reaches 104 degrees, his metabolic system cannot function properly.
 At just one degree higher, 105 degrees, organs begin to shut down and circulatory collapse is a very real possibility.
 A heat-stressed horse sweats usually profusely (or not at all) and may even pant like a dog in an effort to dissipate heat.
 He will also appear dull and listless—uninterested in his surroundings and generally miserable.

 Call your veterinarian right away, but take action as you wait for his or her arrival.
 Move the horse to a shady area, preferably with a breeze, and begin to hose or sponge him down with the coolest water available.
 The idea that putting cold water on a hot horse causes muscle cramps, laminitis or colic is a myth, so don’t worry about that.
 Focus your cooling efforts on areas where major blood vessels run close to the skin, such as the armpits, head and throatlatch area.
-After you drench the horse, scrape him dry and hose him down again.
 If you can stand him near fans as you work, even better.

 Don’t miss out!
 With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!